thewca/wca-regulations/wca-guidelines_2012.md

 ## Article 2: Competitors

 - 2c) [ADDITION] First-time competitors should register using their legal name.
-They may register using a reasonable nickname, at the discretion of the Delegate.
+They may register using a reasonable nickname, at the discretion of the WCA Delegate.
 - 2c) [ADDITION] Competitors must not provide intentionally misleading information, and returning competitors should provide information consistent with past information (e.g. exact name and WCA ID).
 - 2d) [ADDITION] Date of birth and contact information should be especially secured.
 - 2d) [RECOMMENDATION] If a third party (e.g. journalist) asks the organisation team to be put in contact with any competitors, the competitor should first be asked for consent.